geoawd/QGIS-python-scripts/README.md

 # QGIS-python-scripts
-Some useful python scripts for QGIS
+Some useful python scripts for QGIS.

+## COG's
+There are scripts to load a list of cogs to QGIS.
+Additional files for processing COGS,